johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

-it probably was related to GERD and that I have had episodes somewhat like this since I was in my late 30's, although much diminished as I got older and my life style changed.
+it probably was related to GERD and that I have had episodes somewhat like this since I was in my late 30's, although much diminished as I got older and my life style changed and my diet has improved.
 About 5:30 AM after a brief visit to the bathroom
 I got back into bed and felt strange, looked at my Apple Watch, and saw that my pulse was up to 150.